rosalindfranklininstitute/volume-segmantics/README.md

 The input data will be segmented using the input model following the settings specified in `volseg-settings/2d_model_predict_settings.yaml`.
 Depending on whether OUTPUT_FORMAT in config.py is set to "tif" or "hdf" or "mrc", a TIFF or HDF5 or MRC file containing the segmented volume will be saved to your working directory.

-### 2.5D Slicing Feature
+### Training features

+Volume Segmantics supports training using a variety of U-net encoder-decoder architectures and encoder choices, including Transformer- based models such as DINO.
+It allows purely axial or tri-planar/multi-axis prediction as well as supporting multiple decoder and multiple head architectures and multi-task training through a configurable `pipeline.yaml`.

-Volume-segmantics supports 2.5D slicing, which creates multi-channel images from adjacent slices in the volume.
+Volume Segmantics supports 2.5D slicing, which creates multi-channel images from adjacent slices in the volume.
 This feature can be enabled by setting `use_2_5d_slicing: True` in the training settings file.
 This approach provides the model with spatial context from adjacent slices.
 The encoder adjusts to use the number of input channels specified by the num_slices parameter in  `volseg-settings/2d_model_train_settings.yaml` (when 2.5D slicing is enabled).
 When using 2.5D slicing for training, you must also enable 2.5D prediction for inference by setting `use_2_5d_prediction: True` in your `2d_model_predict_settings.yaml` file and set the num_slices parameter there.

 ### Tutorial using example data

 A tutorial is available [here](training_data/README.md) that provides a walk-through of how to segment blood vessels from synchrotron X-ray micro-CT data collected on a sample of human placental tissue.

-## Currently supported model architectures and encoders

-The model architectures which are currently available and tested are:
-- U-Net
-- U-Net++
-- FPN
-- DeepLabV3
-- DeepLabV3+
-- MA-Net
-- LinkNet
-- PAN
-- SegFormer
-- Vanilla U-net

-The pre-trained encoders that can be used with these architectures are:
-- ResNet-34
-- ResNet50
-- ResNeXt-50_32x4d
-- Efficientnet-b3
-- Efficientnet-b4
-- Resnest50d\*
-- Resnest101e\*
-- ConvNext
-- ConvNextV2

-\* Encoders with asterisk not compatible with PAN.

 ## Contributing